What is a concept testing survey?

 For a successful concept test, in the early stages, consider which methodology will best fit your needs.
 Some of the most common survey methodologies include:

-- Single Concept Evaluation (Monadic) – Respondents complete a full evaluation of a single concept.
+- Single Concept Evaluation (Monadic testing) – Respondents complete a full evaluation of a single concept.

-- Multiple Concept Evaluation (Sequential Monadic) – Respondents complete full evaluations for multiple concepts.
+- Multiple Concept Evaluation (Sequential Monadic testing) – Respondents complete full evaluations for multiple concepts.
+This method often includes a preference question to determine which concept is preferred, so it can be considered proto-monadic.

 Each product testing methodology comes with its own positive and negative trade-offs.
-Get a closer look at our pros and cons table below, here.
+Get a closer look at our pros and cons table.

 Step 2.
 Choose the right survey components for your concept test